How Often Should My Car Compressor Cycle?

 Often our customers with compressor cycling issues will ask “How often should my car compressor cycle?”

 When everything is working correctly, vehicle air conditioners cycle about every 15 to 20 minutes.
-This varies by car model and compressor model, and the cycling frequency increases when the outside temperature is high, as the system must work harder to compensate.
+This varies by car model and compressor model, but this time decreases when the outside temperature is high, as the system must work harder to compensate.

 Note also that if your car has an auto-climate system, enabling it may change the frequency of cycling.
 The system may work more or less in order to maintain your ideal temperature settings.
 One troubleshooting tip is to simply change your climate settings and see if that effects the AC cycling frequency.

 Again, the cooling system must cycle regularly in order to balance the pressure inside the internal cooling system.
-If it sounds like your AC isn’t cycling at all, you may need AC repair service.
-It is necessary to safely perform air conditioning refrigerant recovery to prevent toxic fumes from spilling into your breathing air so we suggest having this done by professionals.
+If it sounds like your AC isn’t cycling, you may need AC repair service.
+It is necessary to safely perform air conditioning refrigerant recovery to prevent toxic fumes from spilling into your breathing air.

 Basic Compressor Maintenance

 - Use quality refrigerant to keep the system running smoothly.
 Low quality refrigerant shouldn’t cause damage per se (presuming it’s adequate in the first place), but it can allow damage that would’ve been prevented by using refrigerant with better performance specifications.
-Better refrigerants are more tolerant to cold extremes, for example.
-Also, make sure you get the right type for your car.
+Better refrigerants are more tolerant to cold extremes.
 To learn how to choose the right type of A/C refrigerant, check out our article about “Vehicle Refrigerant Types”.

 If you do it right, your AC compressor should last upwards of a decade before you need compressor replacement service.

 Think its time to replace the AC compressor in your car?
 We service Honda Civic AC compressors, Volkswagen compressors, Ford compressors, and everything in between.
-Because AC system service often requires disassembling the system, it is usually necessary for certified technicians to perform refrigerant recovery.
-For the reason, we don’t suggest end-user AC service repair.
+Because AC system service often requires disassembling the system, it is necessary for certified technicians to perform refrigerant recovery in most cases.
+For the reason, we don’t usually suggest end-user AC service repair.

 Fortunately, we’re here to help!
 Our compressor mechanics are the best in Chico!
 Give us a call today and we’ll be happy to quote you on the cost of A/C compressor service and answer any questions you might have.